pkrafft/authenticity/README.md

 * 2026 April 14
   * Walter Benjamin (1935) The Work of Art in the Age of Mechanical Reproduction
   * Naomi Klein (2023) Doppelganger: A Trip Into the Mirror World
+* 2026 June 11
+  * Special guests: Dominique Carlon and ???
+  * Henrickson, L. (2023).
+Chatting with the dead: the hermeneutics of thanabots.
+Media, Culture & Society, 45(5), 949-966
+  * Bollmer, G., & Rodley, C. (2016).
+Speculations on the sociality of socialbots.
+In Socialbots and their friends (pp. 163-179).
+Routledge
+  * Natale, S., & Henrickson, L. (2024).
+The Lovelace effect: Perceptions of creativity in machines.
+New Media & Society, 26(4), 1909-1926
+  * Matamoros-Fernández, A., Bartolo, L., & Alpert, B. (2024).
+Acting like a bot as a defiance of platform power: Examining YouTubers’ patterns of ‘inauthentic’ behaviour on Twitter during COVID-19.
+New Media & Society, 26(3), 1290–1314
+  * Graham, T., & Carlon, D. (2026).
+On the Internet no-one knows you’re not a bot:‘Botting’on Reddit as participatory culture.
+New Media & Society, 14614448251409210
+* 2026 June 30
+  * Special Secret Draft manuscript by Peaks

 ## What else is on our reading list?